ARM-software/abi-aa/design-documents/elf64-loadable-unit-marking-rationale.rst

 ``GNU_PROPERTY_LOPROC`` to ``GNU_PROPERTY_HIPROC``.

-For reference the x86_64 program properies are defined in ``X86_64PSABI_``.
+For reference the x86_64 program properies are defined in (X86_64PSABI_).

 Data format
 ^^^^^^^^^^^

-The data format for each program property is implementation defined.
+The data format for each program property is defined by the program property.
 It can be as simple as an integer containing feature bits, to a ULEB128 encoded format like the Arm Build Attributes.

-To limit the overhead of processing by the dynamic linker, keeping the program properties as simple as possible is recommended.
+To limit the overhead of processing by the dynamic linker, keeping the program property formats as simple as possible is recommended.
 For example a single integer containing feature bits.

 Modelling features in program properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^